sriramab/gamamanual/References/GAMLReferences/Operators.md

   *  **`arc`** (`float`, `float`, `float`, `bool`) --->  `geometry`

 #### Result:
-An arc, which radius is equal to the first operand, heading to the second and amplitude the third An arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourth
+An arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourth
+An arc, which radius is equal to the first operand, heading to the second and amplitude the third

 #### Comment:
-the center of the arc is by default the location of the current agent in which has been called this operator.
-This operator returns a polygon by default.the center of the arc is by default the location of the current agent in which has been called this operator.
+the center of the arc is by default the location of the current agent in which has been called this operator.the center of the arc is by default the location of the current agent in which has been called this operator.
+This operator returns a polygon by default.

 #### Special cases:
   * returns a point if the radius operand is lower or equal to 0.